cilium/hubble-otel/DEV_GUIDE.md

 automatically for related flows, based on source/destination address, port and Cilium identity.
 When an L7 flow contains common trace ID headers, those will be respected.

-The functionality is package as a standalone program (see [`main.go`](main.go)) that can speak Hubble API as well as OTLP, as well as an receiver for OpenTelemetry collector (see [`receiver/`](receiver)).
+The functionality is packaged as a standalone program (see [`main.go`](main.go)) that can speak Hubble API as well as OTLP, as well as a receiver for OpenTelemetry collector (see [`receiver/`](receiver)).
-Eventually it might prove that custom OpenTelemetry collector is the most suitable way of running the Hubble adaptor, but at the time of writing prior to the initial release it wasn't abundantly clear.
+Eventually it might prove that custom OpenTelemetry collector is the most suitable way of running the Hubble adapter, but at the time of writing prior to the initial release it wasn't abundantly clear.

 ## Getting Started